Spleen Pancreas And Liver Question And Answers

 • Breadth: 2.5 cm

-• Anteroposterior diameter: 3 cm
+• Anteroposterior Diameter: 3 cm

-Testis External Features: It has
+Testis External Features: Testis has

-• Two poles: Upper and lower
+• Two Poles: Upper and lower

-• Two borders: Anterior and posterior
+• Two Borders: Anterior and posterior

-• Two surfaces: Medial and lateral
+• Two Surfaces: Medial and lateral

 • Two poles are convex and smooth